Cambridgeshire Handicap Preview, Tips, Runners & Trends (Cambridgeshire Meeting)

 Cambridgeshire Handicap Information:

-If you are interested in other predictions at Newmarket then head over to the Newmarket tips page to see which runners are being supported by the OLBG racing tipsters and also compare those predictions to the runners that make the trend shortlist when added below.
-You may also be interested in other preview blogs that we have packed full of information, head down to the Other Principal races during the Cambridgeshire Meeting section for links to these.
+We also have a dedicated Newmarket tips page that will cover this race as well as all of the other races on the day of the race.
+See which runners the OLBG racing tipsters are predicting to win this race and the others on the cards.
+You may also be interested in other preview blogs that we have packed full of information.
+Head down to the Other Principal races during the Cambridgeshire Meeting section for links to these.

 How competitive is the Cambridgeshire Handicap market?
 When looking at the over-rounds for the last 20 renewals, the most competitive market was in 2021 when the race had an over-round of 131%.
 The race in 2017 was a race that was most in the bookie's favour with an over-round of 150%, whilst on average over the last 20 renewals of the Cambridgeshire Handicap, the over-round has been 140%, which means the bookie expects to pay out £100 for every £140 which is bet.

-These are the top three quickest-run Cambridgeshire Handicap over the last 20 renewals:
+These are the top three quickest-run Cambridgeshire Handicap races over the last 20 renewals:

 1. Majestic Dawn (1:46.94) in 2020